-Oftentimes, people turn to doctor-prescribed antibiotics to hunt down and kill the bacteria causing discomfort.
-However, it’s not just the bad bacteria that antibiotics come for – strong antibiotics will kill good bacteria as well which can affect your immune health.
+Oftentimes, people turn to doctor-prescribed antibiotics for ear, throat or viral infections such as flu to kill the bad bacteria causing discomfort.
+However, it’s not just the bad bacteria that antibiotics come for – strong antibiotics will kill good bacteria as well which negatively impacts your immune health.

-Taking probiotics if you have a history of multiple courses of antibiotics are critical for gut health and taking them during a course of antibiotics will help you keep on top of the microbiome destruction from antibiotics.
+Taking probiotic supplements if you have a history of multiple courses of antibiotics can often help you keep on top of the microbiome destruction from antibiotics.

 Below are some frequently asked questions when it comes to taking probiotics with antibiotics.

-Taking antibiotics gradually decreases the natural friendly bacteria in our gut which can result in less-than-ideal digestive issues, like not fully breaking down waste.
-Doesn’t sound pleasant, right?
-It’s not.
+Taking antibiotics gradually decreases the natural friendly bacteria gut which can result in less-than-ideal digestive issues, like not fully breaking down waste.

-This can cause you to have diarrhea, indigestion, abdominal pain and cause a rapid decline in your energy.
+This can cause you to have diarrhea, indigestion, abdominal pain and cause a rapid decline in energy levels.
 The goal is to maintain a healthy gut microbiome, where many trillions of bacteria live peacefully with each other.

-Many pharmacists are already recommending people to take probiotics with antibiotics, or eat more foods that replenish the good bacteria if they have been prescribed antibiotics.
+Many pharmacists are already recommending people to take it together or eat more foods that replenish the good bacteria if they have been prescribed antibiotics.

-Taking probiotics won’t ruin the efficacy of your antibiotics, however you might want to make sure that your probiotics are suited to do the job (antibiotics were created for a reason… to kill bacteria).
+Taking probiotics won’t ruin the efficacy of your antibiotics, however you might want to make sure that your probiotics are suited to do the job.

 More specifically, Lactobacillus rhamnosus can reduce inflammation (which causes common inflammatory conditions like lowering symptoms of atopic dermatitis).

-If you suffer from chronic inflammatory illnesses, taking an antibiotic could exacerbate your condition as fewer good bacteria are present in your gut.
+If you suffer from chronic inflammatory illnesses, taking an antibiotic could exacerbate your condition as fewer good gut bacteria are present.

 If you have an irritable bowel syndrome, Bifidobacterium strains have the ability to restore the microbes that are beneficial to your health.
 This particular probiotic will help you keep a balance of your stomach and bowels, aiding in the passing of waste and digestion.

-All modern studies have come to the conclusion, yes, you should be taking probiotics with antibiotics.
-Probiotics will prevent cramps in the abdominal region, break down food which hasn’t been properly digested due to the lack of good bacteria in your gut, and generally lessen the side effects of antibiotics.
+Probiotics will prevent cramps in the abdominal region, break down food which hasn’t been properly digested due to the lack of good gut bacteria, and generally lessen the side effects of antibiotics.

-Are There Any Potential Side Effects of Taking Probiotics With Antibiotics?
+Are There Any Potential Side Effects Of Taking Both Together?